-While EU Member States have set benchmarks for childcare provision, countries of Central and Eastern Europe, Central Asia and the Caucasus (other than the EU Member States, of course) have made no clear commitments for increased coverage of care services.55 Moreover, as populations age, elderly family members will increasingly need care, and are in a great majority of cases cared for by other women, very often other family members.
+While EU Member States have set benchmarks for childcare provision, countries of Central and Eastern Europe, Central Asia and the Caucasus (other than the EU Member States, of course) have made no clear commitments for increased coverage of care services.
+Moreover, as populations age, elderly family members will increasingly need care, and are in a great majority of cases cared for by other women, very often other family members.
 Institutional care services for the elderly have so far not received much attention in policy debates.

-55 Two targets were set in the Barcelona European Summit 2002: that childcare is provided to at least 33% of children under the age of three by 2010, and to at least 90% of children between age three and the mandatory school age.
-It remains to be seen if all member states will meet the target, however.
 Sharing the care burden between women and men and access to affordable quality care institutions for children and others in need are among the main preconditions for gender equality in the labour market.